 Off -premises directory boards and/or informational and directional signs, for the purpose of locating businesses, may contain identification signs not larger than two (2) square feet for each business and may be permitted along public ways if a license is granted by the Director of Inspectional Services.
 The identification signs may be erected below one (1) sign that may not exceed eight (8) square feet.
-Off-premises directional signs that do not restrict visibility, not larger than six (6) square feet, may be displayed on a public or private way for a maximum of eighteen (18) hours for such one (1) - day events as yard sales, open houses, road races, lost pets, etc. However, they may not be placed on public trees, poles, light poles, etc. These signs may be erected as a matter of right without the necessity of a license or a sign permit. \Exception - any sign under Town control on Town owned land is exempt from this provision.
+Off-premises directional signs that do not restrict visibility, not larger than six (6) square feet, may be displayed on privately owned property (not state or town or county or utility owned property) with permission of said owner for a maximum of eighteen (18) hours for such one (1) - day events as yard sales, open houses, road races, lost pets, etc. However, they may not be placed on public trees, poles, light poles, traffic signs, etc. These signs may be erected as a matter of right without the necessity of a license or a sign permit.
+Exception - any sign under Town control on Town owned land is exempt from this provision.